laymonage/slides-student-maintainer/slides.md

 # How do we keep this going?

 <!--
-I want Django to have such an effect on many many other people.
+I want open source to have such an effect on many many other people.
 For me to just be one example.
 One example out of many other people from all around the world.

 So how do we keep this going?
 -->